Genocs/genocs-k8s/README.md

    microk8s enable argocd        # For continuous deployment
    ```

-8. To access the Kubernetes dashboard:
+8. Run Kubernetes dashboard (Use a new terminal for this command):
    ``` bash
    # Access the dashboard
    microk8s dashboard-proxy